 CE14 – Evaluate the different most relevant aspects to consider in the design and preparation of diets and menus

-CE15 – Know how new conservation processes affect food quality
+CE15 – Understand how new conservation processes affect food quality

-CE17 – Being able to participate in the development of the Quality System (ISO 9001) and the environment (ISO 14001)
+CE17 – To be able to participate in the development of the Quality System (ISO 9001) and the environment (ISO 14001)